 - Showing all your one-on-ones at a glance

-With Clockwise + Zoom you spend less time scheduling and rescheduling and more time in deep, focused work.
+When you use Clockwise to sync Zoom and Google Calendar, you spend less time scheduling and rescheduling and more time in deep, focused work.